New York Domestic Violence Attorney

 New York Domestic Violence Laws

-Domestic violence charges can be prosecuted under many different laws depending on the type and severity of the incident.
-New York has very specific laws related to domestic violence and you should be aware of the legal consequences that may apply to your particular case.
-Below you find an outline of the most common charges associated with domestic violence cases in New York.
+Domestic violence offenses can be prosecuted under many laws depending on the type and severity of the incident.
+New York has very specific policies related to domestic violence.
+Below, we outline the most common charges associated with domestic violence cases in New York.

 Assault

-Assault is defined as causing physical injury, recklessly causing physical injury, or attempting to cause physical injury to another person.
-In New York, you can be charged with several types of assault in conjunction with a family violence case depending on the severity of the conduct and whether a weapon was used.
+Assault charges involve causing physical injury or attempting to cause physical injury to another person.
+In New York, you can be charged with several types of assault in a family violence case, depending on the severity of the misconduct and whether a weapon was used.

 Assault charges in domestic violence cases may include: